abhilashahyd/ng-gql-pg/README.md

 ```
 node server.js
 ```
+Navigate to http://localhost:4000/graphql to view the Graphiql(query mode) for your graphql server.

-Run the Angular application in a different window
+Run the Angular application in a different window inside your project repository using
 ```
 ng serve --open
 ```

+This opens up your browser and navigates to http://localhost:4200/ to view the Angular application.